-- 41.4 Enrolled Nurses and Assistants in Nursing - (a) "Public Holiday shift" means ordinary hours worked on any public holiday named in this Clause.
+- (a) "Public Holiday shift" means ordinary hours worked on any public holiday named in this Clause. - (b) A loading of 50% per hour or pro rata for part thereof will be paid to an Enrolled Nurse or AIN rostered to work on a Public Holiday for each hour worked. - (c) The rates prescribed in subclauses 27.4(a), and 27.4(b) will be in substitution for and not cumulative on the rate prescribed in subclause 42.4(b).

-- (b) A loading of 50% per hour or pro rata for part thereof will be paid to an Enrolled Nurse or AIN rostered to work on a Public Holiday for each hour worked. - (c) The rates prescribed in subclauses 27.4(a), and 27.4(b) will be in substitution for and not cumulative on the rate prescribed in subclause 41.4(b). - 41.5 Enrolled Community Nurses and Enrolled Community School Nurses - (a) Notwithstanding anything else contained in this clause, the following provisions will apply to enrolled community nurses and enrolled community school nurses. - (b) In any branch or department in the community health service area where the clerical and administrative staff observe additional holidays with pay, such days will be allowed to nurses as holidays with pay.
-The provisions of this paragraph will not apply where the nurse is required to maintain a service to other employees of a respondent to this Agreement. - (c) Work performed by a nurse at the direction of the Employer on a day mentioned in subclause 41.1 will be paid or compensated for as hereunder: - (i) double time and one half, or - (ii) in lieu of making payment in accordance with paragraph (a) of this subclause, and by agreement between the nurse and the Employer, payment may be made at the rate of time and one half with equivalent time to that worked being taken off at a time convenient to the Employer. - 41.6 Health Workers - (a) The provisions of this subclause apply to Health Workers in addition to subclauses 41.1 to 41.3. - (b) Notwithstanding 41.1 hereof, the Employer is not required to allow Easter Tuesday as a holiday with pay provided that, in each year the Employer does not allow a Health Worker Easter Tuesday as a holiday with pay the Employer will allow such Health Worker an alternative, but mutually convenient, day upon which such Health Worker will be entitled to be absent from duty without loss of pay. - (c) Where a Health Worker is required by the Employer to work on any of the days observed as a holiday prescribed in this clause, payment for the time worked will be at the rate of two and one-half times the ordinary rate or alternatively payment at the rate of one and one-half times with equivalent time to that worked being taken off at a time convenient to the Employer and the Health Worker. - (d) When any of the days observed as a holiday prescribed in this clause fall on a day when a Health Worker is on an accrued day off the Health Worker will be allowed to take a day's holiday in lieu of the holiday on a day immediately following the Health Worker's annual leave or at a time mutually acceptable to the Employer and the Health Worker.
+42.5 Enrolled Community Nurses and Enrolled Community School Nurses

+- (a) Notwithstanding anything else contained in this clause, the following provisions will apply to enrolled community nurses and enrolled community school nurses - (b) In any branch or department in the community health service area where the clerical and administrative staff observe additional holidays with pay, such days will be allowed to nurses as holidays with pay.
+The provisions of this paragraph will not apply where the nurse is required to maintain a service to other Employees of a respondent to this Agreement. - (c) Work performed by a nurse at the direction of the Employer on a day mentioned in subclause 42.1 will be paid or compensated for as hereunder: - (i) double time and one half, or - (ii) in lieu of making payment in accordance with paragraph (a) of this subclause, and by agreement between the nurse and the Employer, payment may be made at the rate of time and one half with equivalent time to that worked being taken off at a time convenient to the Employer.

+- (a) The provisions of this subclause apply to Health Workers in addition to subclauses 42.1 to 42.3. - (b) Notwithstanding 42.1, the Employer is not required to allow Easter Tuesday as a holiday with pay provided that, in each year the Employer does not allow a Health Worker Easter Tuesday as a holiday with pay the Employer will allow such Health Worker an alternative, but mutually convenient, day on which such Health Worker will be entitled to be absent from duty without loss of pay. - (c) Where a Health Worker is required by the Employer to work on any of the days observed as a holiday prescribed in this clause, payment for the time worked will be at the rate of two and one-half times the ordinary rate or alternatively payment at the rate of one and one-half times with equivalent time to that worked being taken off at a time convenient to the Employer and the Health Worker. - (d) When any of the days observed as a holiday prescribed in this clause fall on a day when a Health Worker is on an accrued day off the Health Worker will be allowed to take a day's holiday in lieu of the holiday on a day immediately following the Health Worker's Annual Leave or at a time mutually acceptable to the Employer and the Health Worker.

-- (e) A Health Worker whilst on a public holiday prescribed by this clause will continue to accrue an entitlement to an accrued day off as prescribed in subclauses 18.1 and 18.2. - (f) Casual Health Workers will be paid for all work performed on any of the days prescribed in subclause 41.1 at the rate of double time and one half.
+- (e) A Health Worker whilst on a public holiday prescribed by this clause will continue to accrue an entitlement to an accrued day off as prescribed in subclauses 18.1 and 18.2. - (f) Casual Health Workers will be paid for all work performed on any of the days prescribed in subclause 42.1 at the rate of double time and one half.

-42. LONG SERVICE LEAVE
+43. LONG SERVICE LEAVE

-42.1 Long Service Leave Entitlement
+43.1 Long Service Leave Entitlement

-Subject to the conditions of this clause all employees will become entitled to 13 weeks long service leave.
+Subject to the conditions of this clause all Employees will become entitled to 13 weeks Long Service Leave.